Back to Blog

 This requires:

-- Streaming-native validation: Check contracts as events arrive, not in batch
+• Streaming-native validation: Check data contracts as events arrive, not in batch

-When contracts are enforced at ingestion, your data warehouse, your data mesh, and your ML models never see the bad data.
+When data contracts are enforced at ingestion, your data warehouse, your data mesh, and your ML models never see bad data.
 The production environment stays clean.
+Data conforms to its contract before it touches any downstream processes.

-Tacnode's Approach: Contracts at the Speed of Events
+Tacnode's Approach: Data Contracts at the Speed of Events

 At Tacnode, we believe data contracts should be enforced at the moment data enters your system — not hours later when it's discovered during batch processing.

-The Tacnode Context Lake validates incoming data against contracts in real-time:
+The Tacnode Context Lake validates incoming data against data contracts in real-time:

-- Sub-second enforcement: Contracts are checked as events stream in
+• Sub-second enforcement: Data contracts are checked as events stream in

-This is the difference between data quality as an aspiration and data quality as a guarantee.
+This is the difference between maintaining data quality as an aspiration and data quality as a guarantee.

 When you manage data products at scale — especially for real-time decisioning, ML inference, or operational intelligence — catching contract violations in a nightly batch job isn't good enough.
 You need enforcement at the speed of events.